semimod/openvaf-website/content/docs/getting-started/installation.md

 OpenVAF is [available](../../../download) as a pre-compiled standalone executable for Windows and Linux.
-Compiling OpenVAF yourself is also possible but not recommended as is involved to setup correctly at the moment.
+Compiling OpenVAF yourself is possible but not recommended as setting up the dependencies is difficult at the moment.

 ## System Requirements